matthieuEv/linktobio-maker/README.md

 # LinkToBio Maker

-A simple tool to generate a link to bio page for your social media.
+The easiest way to create a link-to-bio page for your social media!

 ## Example